lafeat/lafeat/README.md

 # LAFEAT attack

 ## Introduction
 Because we take reproducibility very seriously, along with the submitted paper, we include in the supplementary materials the source code for running the LAFEAT attack on [TRADES](https://github.com/yaodongyu/TRADES).
+Note that for reproducibility, the scripts are made to be completely deterministic, your runs should *hopefully* produce exactly the same results as ours.

 ## Requirements